bincrafters/conan-boost_build/README.md

     Boost.Build/1.64.0@bincrafters/stable

     [generators]
-    cmake
+    txt

 Complete the installation of requirements for your project running:</small></span>

     conan install .

-Project setup installs the library (and all his dependencies) and generates the files *conanbuildinfo.txt* and *conanbuildinfo.cmake* with all the paths and variables that you need to link with your dependencies.
+Project setup installs the library (and all his dependencies) and generates the files *conanbuildinfo.txt* with all the paths and variables that you need to link with your dependencies.

 ### License
 [Boost](LICENSE)